kodeFant/driftercode.com/content/blog/passing-flags-from-ihp-to-elm/index.md

 });
 ```

-The value passed into the `data-flags` attribute is serialized and ready to be shot right through JavaScript and directly into Elm.
+The value passed into the `data-flags` attribute is serialized and ready to be sendt right through JavaScript and directly into Elm.

 ## Autogenerate types